Strengthening Cybersecurity Resilience and Citizen Protection within the Public Sector in 2025 and Beyond

 Shared accountability in incident response: Empowering business functions to co-own response strategies, ensuring continuity across systems, people, and suppliers

-The human factor, wellbeing, & skill uplift: Reframing culture, communication, and leadership to prevent burnout, bridge the language gap with executives, and build a resilient, business-aligned cybersecurity workforce
+The human factor, wellbeing, and skill uplift: Reframing culture, communication, and leadership to prevent burnout, bridge the language gap with executives, and build a resilient, business-aligned cybersecurity workforce

 Embed clear accountability, consistent standards, and continuous assurance to align cyber, risk, and compliance